Snowflake-Labs/sfguide-tasty-bytes-zero-to-app/labs/tasty_bytes_zero_to_spcs_app.md

   On Your Network:  http://10.244.2.15:4000
 ```

+For the `router` container in the `frontend_service` there will be no log messages until you start interacting with the application itself.
 We are now finally ready to test the application in a browser.
 In order to do that we need the public endpoint exposed by the frontend_service.
-Call `SHOW ENDPOINTS` to retrieve that:
+Call `SHOW ENDPOINTS` to retrieve the address of the exposed endpoint:

 ```sql
 SHOW ENDPOINTS IN SERVICE frontend_service;